obophenotype/uberon/docs/bridges.md

    will be written to the `uberon-bridge-to-zfa.owl` bridge file).
 7. Fetching the custom bridges.
 Independently of all the previous steps, the “custom” bridges are fetched from their upstream source.

+Note that steps 2, 3, and 7 only happen when the Make variable `IMP` is set to `true` (which is always the case when the pipeline is explicitly triggered with `make refresh-bridges`).
+When `IMP` is set to `false`, the bridge files are re-generated using only locally available resources previously committed to the repository.

+Uberon maintainers should run `make refresh-bridges` periodically to refresh external resources and commit refreshed versions to the repository, similarly to what is needed to refresh the imports.